Spectral analysis of high-dimensional spot volatility matrix with applications: Application

 Noticing that in the above theorem (Also for the results in \cite{BJYZ2009}), the limiting value of the ratio between the dimension $p$ and the sample size $k_n$, $\bar{p}$, is constrained to be smaller than 1, which may not be satisfied for some applications in practice.
-When $\bar{p}>1$, BJYZ-test statistic is degenerate since the spot covariance estimator $\widehat{c_{t}}^{n}$ is no longer invertible with probability one.
 When the dimension $p$ can be larger than the sample size $n$ in the large dimensional regime, under the $i.i.d.$ setting, \cite{LW2002} proposed the following test statistic:

 and established its asymptotic properties.
 Similarly, for the spot volatility matrix estimator using the high-frequency data, we can define

 and we can obtain \begin{thm} Under the conditions of Theorem \ref{thm:lss}, with $\bar{p}$ being any real number within $ (0,\infty)$, we have, under $H_0$,